LunaticProgrammer/Socket-cli-chat/README.md

 2. Private command
 3. ACK and NOACK for the linux command message
 4. detailed log on both server and client for each operation

-Fell short of time on:
-1. message encryption: thought to use openssl

-Didnt know how to do:
-1. priority message queue: I tried a custom queue on server but it didn't work may be RabbitMQ is made for it
-2. spawining 20 clients and 1 server sending random messages from text file: although i have added a text file containing all the commands.